iop098321qwe/custom_bash_commands/README.md

 * ~~Add a command to automatically update/copy the most recent version of the file into the <user> directory.~~
 * Add `-q` for quiet output for `cc`.
 * Add a smart function to automatically check if there were any updates before performing the automatic update of the .custom_bash_commands.sh script in the ~/ directory.
+* Add descriptions for alias' and custom functions in the README.md file.

 # To Test